fxp-jim/HorizonDocs/Horizon User Guide/VII. Bill of Materials (BOM)/Creating a Bill of Materials (BOM) Record.md

     - Navigate to Source/Yield Tab.
 Click on the **add yield item** or **add source item** box.
 4. **Select Item**:

-    - In the pop-up form, select an item by clicking the add button (✚) next to it or typing the item in the type box.
+    -  In the pop-up form, you can select an item in two ways:

+1. Click the add button (✚) next to the item.
+2. Type the item in the text box and press Return (Mac) or Enter (Windows).

 Once you've chosen the item, click **Done**.
 This action will return you to the original layout, and the name of the BOM will be set to the list of item names of the yield.
 5. **Select Unit of Measure**:

 	- Click on the **unit** type box.
 In the pop-up form that appears, select the unit of measure by clicking the add button (✚) .
 Once you've chosen the unit of measure, click **Done**.